 U.S. universities are more open to religious life and development than is often assumed, and campus ministries hope to play an important role in bridging the religion of adolescence and that of independent adulthood.
 However, very little research about campus ministries exists, leaving both campus ministers and scholars unsure of what roles campus ministries play in students’ religious, social and personal development.

-This Bass Connections project team aims to collect a unique panel dataset of Catholic college students to better understand religious trajectories during college and how they relate to other attitudes and behaviors.
+This team aimed to collect a unique panel dataset of Catholic college students to better understand religious trajectories during college and how they relate to other attitudes and behaviors.

-The 2016-2017 version of this project team is piloting the survey at Duke, conducting cognitive interviews of the survey questions and analyzing the data to assess potential bias in answering the questions and in deciding to complete the survey.
-This information will be used to revise the piloted survey in time to administer the full survey to students at multiple universities in Summer 2017.
+The 2016-2017 version of this project team piloted a survey at Duke, conducted cognitive interviews of the survey questions and analyzing the data to assess potential bias in answering the questions and in deciding to complete the survey.
+This information was used to revise the piloted survey in order to administer the full survey to students at multiple universities in Summer 2017.

 Fall 2017 – Spring 2018

 The Role of Catholic Campus Religious Ministries in the Formation of Young Adults (talk by Michelle Krogius), EHDx, April 19, 2018

 Impact of Catholic Ministries on Student Development (poster by Samantha Heino, Garrett Jones, Michelle Krogius, Katie Cassedy, Megan Tisdale and Simon Brauer), presented at EHDx, April 19, 2018

 The Role of Catholic Campus Ministries in the Formation of Young Adults: Project Report and Findings on Mental Health (Samantha Heino and Simon Brauer, February 2018)

 The Role of Catholic Campus Ministries in the Formation of Young Adults: Project Report and Findings (Simon G. Brauer, November 2017)